Slant-Tech/pop-in_client/Readme.md

 ### New Part Type Creation
 I'm not 100% sure this bug has been fixed or not, but if you create a new part with a part type that is not currently in the database, the client software will crash.
 If you restart the client, the new part type will be available and you can proceed as normal.
 It is inconvienient, but at least doesn't destroy data.

+## Keep up to date!

+If you want to keep up to date, I'll be putting out posts on [slant.tech](http://slant.tech) and on the emailing list which you can sign up by clicking [here](http://listmonk.slant.tech/subscription/form)

+## Get invovled!
+I'll post more information about what development help can be done, but by far the biggest help for furthering this project along will be in the testing/feature request/documentation departments.

+I have a list of features that will be rolling out as time goes on, but feel free to discuss new features in the Discussions tab instead of creating an issue ticket (I'll make a template for the issue tickets soon).

+Any amount helps!
+Thank you!